The International School for Holocaust Studies

 There are currently no scholarships available, as the course is already heavily subsidized by Yad Vashem.
 However, return students receive a discount for subsequent courses (see above).

-Successful completion of a course earns a participant a certificate of completion from Yad Vashem for 60 online hours per course (except where otherwise stated), provided that they have completed all assignments within the alotted time frame (6 months per course, unless stated otherwise on the course system).
+Successful completion of a course earns a participant a certificate of completion from Yad Vashem for 60 online hours per course (consisting of 12 lessons and above; other earn 30 hours except where otherwise stated), provided that they have completed all assignments within the alotted time frame (6 months per course, unless stated otherwise on the course system).

 [Note this answer only applies to teachers within Israel's formal education system.]